trogers-twilio/flex-internal-transfer-addons/README.md

 This solution provides the following enhancements / modifications to the Flex native internal transfer experience:

-1. Removes the Agents tab in the transfer directory, so agents are not able to transfer directly to other agents
+1. Removes the Agents tab in the transfer directory, so agents are not able to transfer directly to other agents.
+The tab can be conditionally displayed to agents based on their skills.
 1. Hides a configurable list of Queues from the Queues tab of the transfer directory
 1. Adds support for an Hours of Operations check on each queue.
 Displays a CLOSED message with hours of operation on each closed queue on the Queues tab of the transfer directory, and shows a closed notification with hours of operation if the agent tries transferring to a closed queue.
 1. Sets the priority of a transferred task to the same priority used for new inbound tasks of the target transfer queue
+1. Supports filtering the list of queues in the transfer directory based on the selected task's queue name and task channel

 ## Setup